mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/configuration/http-proxy/index.md

 Kommander installs with a dedicated CLI.

-1. Create (if necessary) and update the Kommander installation config file.
+1. Create (if necessary) and update the Kommander installation configuration file.
 If one does not already exist, then create it using the following commands:

     ```bash
     ./kommander install --init > install.yaml